ausmeyer/intro-biostats-epi/index.md

   - The important metric is the probability that our estimate does __not__ match reality

 <br>
-> - Bayesian: goal is to approximately objective truth by updating prior probability with new evidence
+> - Bayesian: goal is to approximate objective truth by updating prior probability with new evidence
   - The important metric is the probability that our subjective experience matches reality

 <br>